 A mule has a jack (male donkey) for a father and a mare (female horse) for a mother.
-The result is an intriguing blend of equine characteristics that rarely occurs in the wild, but has occupied a special place in human life since ancient times.
+The result is an intriguing blend of equine characteristics that rarely occurs in the wild, but that has occupied a special place in human life since ancient times.

 Mules were first bred in the Middle East, where they were commonly used as mounts for royalty.
 A respect for mules spread further east into Europe as civilization advanced.
 Mules participated in the chariot races of the Greek Olympics before the time of Christ and became the chosen steed of the clergy afterward.

 In fact, mules became so popular in Europe that King Ferdinand of Spain had cause to fear the virtual extinction of horses in his country.
 In 1494, he decreed that no able-bodied man could ride a mule; the hybrid’s use was to be restricted to the clergy and to women.
 This did not stop the Spaniards from bringing jacks to the New World.
 Mule breeding became commonplace in all Spanish territories, fostered by the missions.

 But the person who played the greatest rules in making mules popular in America was George Washington.
 Seeing a largely undeveloped country before him, he realized that a sturdy animal would become the basis of agriculture and transportation for years to come.
 Washington concluded that a large type of mule was needed.
 He had the necessary mares already, but the big jack he envisioned was of a Spanish type.
 By that time, the Spanish government had adopted and was jealously guarding the mule business.
 Exporting Spanish jacks was illegal.

 George Washington, however, was a renowned figure by 1785.
 When King Charles III of Spain learned of Washington’s quest for the right jack, he graciously made an exception and sent two to America.
 One died at sea, but the other, named Royal Gift, was put to stud along with a Maltese jack given to Washington by his good friend Lafayette.